Cookies on this website

 Alejandro Olayo-Méndez

-Alejandro Olayo-Méndez is a doctoral student in International Development at the University of Oxford.
-He is particularly interested in the intersection between humanitarian aid and migration, as well as questions regarding human rights, faith-based humanitarianism, inequality, migration trajectories, meso-level structures, and the so-called 'Migration Industry'.
-He holds an MSc in Migration Studies from the University of Oxford, a Master of Social Work from Loyola University Chicago and a Master of Divinity (Theology) from Boston College.
-He has conducted research for Jesuit Service to Migrants and the US Jesuit Conference.
+He holds a DPhil in International Development and an MSc in Migration Studies from the University of Oxford, a Master of Social Work from Loyola University Chicago, and a Master of Divinity (Theology) from Boston College.
+He has conducted research for Jesuit Service to Migrants and the US Jesuit Conference in India and Colombia.
 Apart from being a researcher, Alejandro is a Jesuit Catholic Priest.